 You’d be forgiven for mistaking the Grade Current for its pedal-powered stablemate: GT managed to incorporate both the battery and motor assemblies into what is essentially the exact same size and shape frame of the original.
 They accomplished this wizardry by opting for a rear hub-driven Mahle X35 motor connected to a 250W battery hidden inside the downtube.
-It takes a trained eye to recognize the Current as an eBike, which is particularly enjoyable when passing hard-core cyclists on uphills who you’d normally never have a chance at keeping up with.
-That extra 40Nm of torque on-demand is no joke.
+It takes a trained eye to recognize the Current as an eBike, which is particularly enjoyable when passing hard-core cyclists you’d normally never have a chance at keeping up with (especially on steep climbs).
+That extra 40Nm of torque-on-demand is no joke.

-The pedal-assist control system is tucked away clandestinely into the top tube, and is either controlled by a simple one-button interface (which also serves as your power level and battery life indicator via a multi-colored backlit halo) or via the Mahle/ebikemotion app, which allows you to set custom motor maps, view the battery life, range, and charging status of your bike, and also functions as an impromptu cycling computer that records your rides, time, distance, battery discharge, etc.
+The pedal-assist control system is tucked away clandestinely into the top tube, and is controlled either by a simple one-button interface (which also serves as your power level and battery life indicator via multi-colored backlighting) or via the Mahle/ebikemotion app, which also allows you to set custom motor maps, view the battery life, range, and charging status of your bike, and also functions as an impromptu cycling computer that records your rides, time, distance, battery discharge, etc.

 There are three power modes to choose from – Green, orange, and red – With green providing the longest range and lowest level of assistance, red giving you full power at the cost of range, and orange striking a happy medium between the two.
-Once you’ve selected a power mode, the light on the downtube changes into a battery life indicator, cycling from white to green to orange and then finally to red as your battery level drops.
+Once you’ve selected a power mode, the light on the downtube changes into a battery life indicator, cycling from white to green to orange and then finally to red as your battery approaches critical mass.